 Our nitrogen products are globally traded commodities with selling prices that fluctuate in response to global market conditions, changes in supply and demand, and other cost factors including domestic and local conditions.
 Intense global competition-reflected in import volumes and prices-strongly influences delivered prices for nitrogen fertilizers.
-In general, the prevailing global prices for nitrogen products must be at a level to incent the high-cost marginal producer to produce product at a breakeven or above price, or else they would cease production and leave a portion of global demand unsatisfied.
+In general, the prevailing global prices for nitrogen products must be at a level to incent the high cost marginal producer to produce product at a breakeven or above price, or else they would cease production and leave a portion of global demand unsatisfied.

-Average selling prices for all of our major products were lower in 2024 than in 2023, as lower global energy costs reduced the global market clearing price required to meet global demand.
-The average selling price for our products was \$313 per ton in 2024 compared to \$347 per ton in 2023.
-The 10% decrease in the average selling price for our products in 2024 compared to 2023 resulted in a year-over-year decrease in net sales of approximately \$716 million.
+Average selling prices for all of our major products were lower in 2023 than in 2022, as lower global energy costs reduced the global market clearing price required to meet global demand.
+In addition, the higher average selling prices in 2022 were driven in part by the geopolitical environment, as described above.
+The average selling price for our products was \$347 per ton in 2023 compared to \$610 per ton in 2022.
+The 43% decrease in the average selling prices for our products in 2023 compared to 2022 resulted in a year-over-year decrease in net sales of approximately \$4.98 billion.